decay29/sx360/README.md

 The "standard" binary representation of a punch card is 80 columns of 12 bytes.
 The numbers range from 0-9 and X, Y.  The PC representation expects a certain order of the punches, not like what you see above with the 0 - 9, and a couple of rows above them.

 Because there are 12 answers, we can use 12 bits to store all possible answers for a column on the card.
 That's two bytes.
 The two bytes are evenly distributed, so each byte wastes two bits.
-The standard is that the punch order is 3210XY for the six bits of the first bytes, and 987654 for the six bits of the second bytes.
+The standard is that the punch order is 3210XY for the six bits of the first byte, and 987654 for the six bits of the second byte.

 "Punching" a card is simply a matter of flipping a bit at the position of the column and punch.
 So, to punch 3 on column 1 (using the standard punch order), simply flip the first bit of the first byte.
 If you want to punch 9 on column 1, then you would flip the first bit of the second byte, and so on.